Projections for model-independent sensitivity estimates on top-quark anomalous electromagnetic couplings at the FCC-he: Projections on the dipole moments of the top-quark

-It is worth mentioning that, an important part of our study is the incorporation of theoretical uncertainties as there may be several experimental and systematic uncertainty sources in top-quark identification.
-In hadron colliders, especially LHC, the process of determining the cross-section of top pair production has been experimentally studied \cite{topuncertanintyatlas,topuncertaintycms}.
+An important part of our study is the incorporation of theoretical uncertainties as there may be several experimental and systematic uncertainty sources in top-quark identification.
+In hadron colliders, especially the LHC, the process of determining the cross-section of top pair production has been experimentally studied \cite{topuncertanintyatlas,topuncertaintycms}.
 From these studies, the total systematic uncertainty value is about 10$\%$ and is increasingly improved when it is compared with previous experimental studies \cite{cmstop2}.